kw7oe/mittere/README.md

 - [ ] Dialog for About

 ### Backend
-- [ ] Able to create a chat room with other user.
 - [ ] Able to send and receive message to/from other user.
 - [ ] Able to see user is typing.
 - [ ] Able to see user is online.
 - [ ] Able to create a chat room for multiple user.
 - [ ] Able to kick user out of chat room.
 - [ ] Able to delete chat room.

+### Error Handling
+- [ ] Interface Binding should not crash while user do not enter integer.
+- [ ] Handle when incorrect port and localhost inserted.